1961–62 United States network television schedule: Tuesday

+NOTE: On CBS, the summer anthology series The Comedy Spot consisted of broadcasts of unsold television pilots, one of which previously had aired in 1960 as an episode of New Comedy Showcase.

 Wednesday

 Note: Mrs. G. Goes to College moved to Thursday nights in January as The Gertrude Berg Show, allowing The Dick Van Dyke Show to take its time spot.
 Several episodes of The Joey Bishop Show and Wagon Train were shown in color.

 Thursday

 Notes: The Bob Cummings Show was retitled The New Bob Cummings Show on December 28.
 The Law and Mr. Jones moved to the 9:30-10:00 p.m. time slot on ABC on April 19.
 Hazel on November 2, 1961 was shown in color.
 The episodes of Brenner that ran on CBS in the summer of 1962 were reruns of episodes from the summer of 1959.